 Q: What do I do with the overgrown street trees that are in desperate need of pruning, interfering with the cable wires, and hanging over in the street blocking parking?

 Please read the "Prune Your Own Street Tree Guidelines" so you can prune them responsibly.
 The City does not have the resources to provide aesthetic pruning.

 Q: Will the City come and remove cones and leaves from the tree in front of my house that have dropped on the sidewalk and lawn?

-The City does not clean up the debris trees generate as part the natural life cycle of a tree.
-Please keep sidewalk in front of your property safe and clean.
+The City does not clean up the debris trees generate as part of the natural life cycle of a tree.
+Please keep the sidewalk in front of your property safe and clean.
 You can use your green compost cart to dispose of tree debris.

 Q: The tree in front of my house has roots pushing up the sidewalk and what should I do?